 There is no mystery here.

 There is no secret sauce or phrase or word that’ll make it easier.
-There is not much you can do (except the tip I share at the end of this post) to get your kids excited about picking up.
+And, there is not much you can do to get your kids excited about picking up unless they are natural cleaners.

 You just gotta get them to do it.